yanliang12/knowledge_linking/README.md

 <img src="WeChat%20Screenshot_20211209224203.png" width="500">

+### backend database

+the knowledge graph triplets are in a ES instance, available at http://localhost:9267/dbpedia_triplet/_search?pretty=true

 ### contact

 If you want to see a demo from me, or you have your own documents to be enriched by the knowledge graph, please contact me at jimjywang@gmail.com